kfirgoldberg/AnyPathLib/README.md

 my_file.remove()
 ```

+### CLI Usage

+`AnyPathLib` also comes with a CLI tool that allows you to perform file operations from the command line.
+You can run `anypathlib --help` to get a list of available commands and options.

 ### Key Features

 * **Unified, Cloud Agnostic, API**: Perform file operations across different storage backends using the same set of